• Prune apple and pear trees now – but postpone peach pruning until mid-March.

 • Set your mower to its highest setting and cut off the tattered leaves of liriope (monkey grass).
 They will quickly re-grow in March.

 This entry was posted on Wednesday, February 6th, 2013 at 8:49 am. and is filed under Atlanta, Atlanta Beltline, College Park, East Point, Featured, Feed, Fort McPherson, Fulton County, Hapeville, Homepage, Metro Atlanta, Real Estate, Schools, Small Business, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.